NickGrunert/master-thesis/modules/02_algorithm.typ

         Not using the square of the surface size
       ]), <fig:scores:squareornot:b>,
       caption: [
-        Results for Segmentation Scoring.
+        Results for Segmentation Scoring
       ],
       label: <fig:scores:squareornot>,
     )

-    @fig:scores:squareornot encapsulates the results for the segmentation scoring done consequently to the plateau algorithm for every surface.
+    @fig:scores:squareornot shows the results for the segmentation scoring.
-    Two examples are provided to illustrate the distinction between utilizing the square of the surface area and employing the surface area directly, without any bias toward larger surfaces.
+    Two examples are provided to illustrate the distinction between utilizing the square of the surface area and using the surface area directly, without any bias toward larger surfaces.
     Upon examination of the positive score, it becomes evident that the intended effect is indeed being achieved.
     As illustrated in @fig:scores:squareornot:a, the larger surface is given greater value than the smaller one.
     @fig:scores:squareornot:b prioritizes smaller surfaces over larger segments.
 This is due to the fact that the two smaller surfaces possess differing mean derivatives.
 Consequently, there is an indirect increase in the change for each value to be near the current mean.